Anwer Zahidi: Career

 A practicing physician by profession, Anwer Zahidi has carved out a place for himself in the world of letters.
 He is a short story writer, a poet and translator.
-His collection of verse Sunaehre Dinon Ki Shairi (Poetry of the Golden Days—1985) was followed by Azab-e Shaher Panah (The Torture of the Ramparts) collection of short stories, in 1991.
+His collection of verse Sunaehre Dinon Ki Shairi (Poetry of the Golden Days—1985) was followed by a collection of short stories titled Azab-e Shaher Panah (The Torture of the Ramparts—1991).
 New collection of poems Meri Aankhen Samadar and short stories Mausam Jang Ka Kahani Muhabbat Ki are under publication.

-Dr. Zahidi is not only a creative writer but also a literary critic.
-His collection of critical writings on the world's great literary figures, called Bazyaft, has just been completed.
-Zahidi has also made a name for himself as a translator.
-His knowledge of Persian, which he mastered during three-year stay in Iran, is of invaluable assistance to him in his translations from Persian.
-He also translated Hermann Hesse in Barishon Ka Mausam (The Rainy Season) and Carl Jung's Psychology of the Unconscious for the National Language Authority.
-Besides these highly technical books he has also translated Arabic, Turkish and Latin American literary masterpieces.
-One of his masterpieces in the field of translation is Pablo Neruda's autobiography, which is certainly an invaluable addition to Urdu letters.
+Dr. Zahidi is a literary critic as well as a creative writer.
+He recently completed a collection of critical writings on the world's great literary figures, called Bazyaft.
+Zahidi is also a Persian translator, his knowledge of the language coming from a three-year stay in Iran.
+He translated Hermann Hesse in Barishon Ka Mausam (The Rainy Season) and Carl Jung's Psychology of the Unconscious for the National Language Authority.
+Besides these books, he has also translated Arabic, Turkish, and Latin American literature.
+One of his contributions in the field of translation is Pablo Neruda's autobiography.

-Mumtaz Mufti, one of the leading literary figures in Pakistan, entitled his review of Anwer Zahidi’s literary work, "Part-time poet" - implying that this work was somehow secondary to his principle vocation of a physician at a leading hospital in Islamabad.
+Mumtaz Mufti, one of the leading literary figures in Pakistan, entitled his review of Anwer Zahidi's literary work, "Part-time poet" - implying that this work was somehow secondary to his principle vocation of a physician at a leading hospital in Islamabad.
 In fact, "Full-time poet and part-time doctor" would have been more accurate.
 Since graduation from Nishtar Medical College, Multan (University of Punjab) in 1970, he has practiced medicine, first in the military (1971–73), then as a private practitioner (1973–76), and subsequently in public hospitals in two countries, Iran (1976–80) and Pakistan (1980 to date).
 Yet, ever since 1968, when one of his poems got published in a reputed Urdu magazine, Nairang-e-Khyal, literature has been his primary occupation.